 Sessions are usually weekly, sometimes twice weekly.

-This approach maybe useful for individuals experiencing addiction problems, relationship issues, anxiety, depression, loss, confusion, loss of self confidence and self belief.
+This approach maybe useful for individuals experiencing addiction problems, relationship issues, anxiety, depression, loss, confusion, loss of self confidence and self belief at any stage in life.